12 Ways To Attract More Listeners To Your Music

 Most playlists are only interested in adding singles.
 When you submit songs to playlists they only care about your best song, and usually don’t even consider multiple submissions at once.

 Make sure to submit your songs to streaming platforms at least 3 weeks before your release date.
 This gives these platforms time to analyze your music and try and figure out similar artists, listeners that might be interested in your music, and playlists that your song(s) would fit on.

 When you upload your music with ample time before your release date, it also gives your listeners the opportunity to “pre-save” your songs.
-Let your listeners know that they can pre-save your song with a pre-save campaign.
+Let your listeners know that they can pre-save your song and follow your artist profile.